RajHeer/FakerApp/README.md

 5. Basic CSS styling and animinations drawing on CSS tricks tutorials.

 ### Features to develop
-1. EJS 'partials' or headers to add for each template to specify meta data, links to sheets/CDNs, page title, mobile configuration.
-2. Logout feature
+1. Logout feature
-3. Lobby and game room for multiplayer experience.
+2. Lobby and game room for multiplayer experience.
 Invite others to join session and use websockets for in-game communication.
-4. Full website responsiveness with adding media enquires to CSS.
+3. Full website responsiveness with adding media enquires to CSS.
-5. Data association to control who can create and edit game cards.
+4. Data association to control who can create and edit game cards.